lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 {{< book id="39710105" title="The City & The City" name="books/2023/the-city--the-city.jpg" width="200" >}}

-Very original, intriguing story.
-But the writing didn't pull me in.
-It happens a lot with "detective stories” that I don't feel engaged.
+Very original and intriguing story.
+The writing didn't pull me in though.

+I often find myself lacking engagement with "detective stories".
 I think it's a matter of pace and can't tell if it's the writers fault.
 Probably not.

 {{</ book >}}